Center for the Study of Government and the Individual

 CSGI offers the foundations for understanding and analyzing diverse perspectives of the appropriate role of government, its limitations and restrictions.

 The purpose of the Center for the Study of Government and the Individual is to provide a vehicle for the candid, open, diverse and multi-faceted exploration of all the issues pertaining to the relationship of government and individual citizens.
-The purpose is not to promote orthodoxies, but to stimulate the confrontation of all orthodoxy's in regard to the role of government in American social and economic systems.
+The purpose is not to promote particular ideologies, but to critically analyze all positions on the role of government in American society.

 - Public Forums - designed to bring the academic and public community together